-If you’re familiar with this struggle, we have a list of genius packing hacks for travel that will make life so much easier the next time you travel.
+If you’re familiar with this struggle, we have asked our community of women who travel solo to share their best travel packing hacks and compiled this list of genius packing tricks for travel that will make life so much easier the next time you travel.

-With just a few small packing hacks you can change the usual frantic and anxiety-provoking experience to a calm, chill and even fun activity.
+With just a few small changes in your usual packing method, you can change the frantic and anxiety-provoking experience to a calm, chill and even fun activity.

 Yes, we said fun!
 It’s possible, we promise you!